MyCustodyCoach Logo

 • Anchor questions to a signed order - Identify plan and order language before assuming contempt is the right label.

-• Use the national contempt documentation guide for step-by-step logging - For incident logs and neutral proof patterns, use /guides/contempt-enforcement-parenting-time.
+• Adopt the national log pattern before you pick a circuit caption - For incident logs and neutral proof patterns, use Contempt, enforcement, and parenting time (national guide).
 This page does not duplicate that method.

-• If access denial is the core issue, read the gatekeeping guide - For denial-of-time documentation before enforcement framing, start with /guides/document-gatekeeping-denied-parenting-time.
+• If access denial is the core issue, read the gatekeeping guide - For denial-of-time documentation before enforcement framing, start with Documenting gatekeeping and denied parenting time (national).

 • Verify county circuit procedures - Ask your clerk or counsel about local forms, filing channels, fees, ADR expectations, and deadlines.